 Hang On.
 Have Hope.

-Occupational Therapist and Acupuncturist L. Cindy Theroux-Jette, PhD, OT/L, LAc at Acupuncture and Integrative Medicine Associates of Nashua, PLLC is grateful to have recently received the first of two Moderna COVID-19 vaccines after being identified as a high-risk health care worker in Phase 1A of the NH DHHS vaccination schedule.
+Dr. L. Cindy Theroux-Jette, PhD, OT/L, LAc at Acupuncture and Integrative Medicine Associates of Nashua, PLLC is grateful to have recently received the first of two Moderna COVID-19 vaccines after being identified as a high-risk health care worker in Phase 1A of the NH DHHS vaccination schedule.
 She considered adding her own post-vaccine selfie on social media and then paused to find something more meaningful.
-Please read this moving and poignant opinion piece from The NY Times written by @danielalamasmd.
+Please read the below moving and poignant article written by @danielalamasmd.

 I Got Vaccinated.
 But the Shot Won’t Save My Dying Patients